LeonKLK/athena-public-version/README.md

 If you have any questions regarding my code, feel free to ask me!

 Remark: I DON'T OWN THIS CODE.
-Athena++ is developed by Professor James Stone and his remarkable team.
-If you have any question regarding the performance of the code or any other problems unrelated to my above changes, please ask them in their Github directly.
+Athena++ is developed by a remarkable team in Princeton University.
+If you have any questions regarding the performance of the code or any other problems unrelated to my above changes, please ask them in their Github directly.
 Thank you.